Cherokee language: Compound pronouns

-The number of Cherokee pronouns marks not only the agent of a verb, but often the object as well.
-This is the case, if the depending object was already mentioned and would be substituted by a separate pronoun in English as well.
-In contrary to English, animacy is marked, but gender is not.
+A Cherokee pronoun's number marks not only the agent of a verb, but often the object as well.
+This is the case if the depending object was already mentioned and would be substituted by a separate pronoun in English as well.
+Contrary to English, animacy is marked but gender is not.

 (These suffixes have to be treated in a CV syllabary structure.)
 Set I and II join here except if written A | B.

 Some prefixes are the same, even though they mean their opposite.
 Understanding is ensured by regular stem changes within the verb.

 Shape classifiers in verbs

 Some Cherokee verbs require special classifiers which denote a physical property of the direct object.
-Only around 20 common verbs require one of these classifiers (such as the equivalents of 'pick up', 'put down', 'remove', 'wash', 'hide', 'eat', 'drag', 'have', 'hold', 'put in water', 'put in fire', 'hang up', 'be placed', 'pull along').
+Only around 20 common verbs require one of these classifiers (such as the equivalent of 'hold').
 The classifiers can be grouped into five categories: